vinceallenvince/FloraJS/README.md

 * LIKES
 * LOVES
 * EXPLORER
+* CURIOUS
+* DESTROY
+* CONSUME

-In the example below, the Agent carries a Sensor that senses Heat.
+In the example below, an Agent carries a Sensor that senses Heat.
 When activated, it triggers the 'COWARD' behavior.

 ```html
 <!DOCTYPE html>